bidfx/bidfx-api-cpp/README.md

 ### Building With Make

-If you prefer to build on the command line, using the makefile, then the following command can be used.
+If you prefer to build on the command line, using the makefile, then the following commands can be used.

 ```sh
 cd public-api-cpp